Tom Farer: Faculty positions

-As an academic, Farer is considered an expert on international relations as well as international politics and law.
-He has previously held faculty positions at Cambridge University, American University, Tulane Law School, Harvard Law School, Princeton University, Johns Hopkins University, Rutgers University and Columbia Law School.
+As an academic, Farer was considered an expert on international relations as well as international politics and law.
+He previously held faculty positions at Cambridge University, American University, Tulane Law School, Harvard Law School, Princeton University, Johns Hopkins University, Rutgers University and Columbia Law School.

 Due to controversy surrounding his rapport with the University of New Mexico's Board of Regents, Farer served only one year as president before stepping down.
 He subsequently became a professor at the University of New Mexico School of Law.

+Death

+Farer died on March 3, 2025, at the age of 89.